farawaystar/Solana-Apps/README.md

 # Solana-Apps

-some of my apps on Solana (newest-oldest)
+some of my apps on solana, rust anchor projects (newest-oldest)

 ### 06. Unsafe Rust Guide - a practical guide to understanding unsafe rust coding
 [unsafe-rust-guide](https://github.com/farawaystar/unsafe_rust_guide) : explained with scenarios and examples